microprediction/timemachines/README.md

     pip install --upgrade microprediction

-I'm reluctant to put anything beyond statsmodels in the timemachines package requirements until there is statistical justification.
-See my [review of prophet](https://www.microprediction.com/blog/prophet) for example, which is seemingly both slow and innacurate (but on the other hand, river won't slow you down).
-By the way, the apple m1 install situation is fluid.
+My policy at the moment is that online, incremental libraries get installed automatically (e.g. river) and so does statsmodels because so many other packages depend on it.
+However other batch-style packages need more statistical justification.
+See my [review of prophet](https://www.microprediction.com/blog/prophet) for example, which is slow and probably only suited to rare situations where the generative model is a very close match.

+Nuts and bolts.
+The apple m1 install situation is fluid.
 I'd suggest you first get numpy, cython, pandas to work.
 You might try adding the pip argument to skip pep517 if you run into trouble:

     pip install whatever --no-use-pep517

+### TCN surrogates.

+To train and use surrogate models build with keras-tcn and live data

+    pip install --upgrade keras-tcn
+    pip install --upgrade tf2onnx
+    pip install --upgrade onnxruntime
+    pip install --upgrade microprediction

+Honestly this isn't quite ready for prime time.

 ### Quick start